rick77777/Weather-App/README.md

 # Weather-App
 Creating a weather app using Javascript, HTML and CSS.
-Pulling data from the Open Weather Map API.
+It uses the Open Weather Map API to retrieve weather data and displays a mobile first responsive web design.
+This Vanilla JS app also features accessibility considerations, the geolocation API, persistent data storage, the Fetch API with Async / Await, and Serverless Functions.